-This patch changes the semantics of the options min-jump-table-entries and max-jump-table-size to use the number of different targets instead of the number of entries in a jump table.
-Thus, the are now renamed to min-jump-table-cases and max-jump-table-cases, respectively.
+This patch changes the semantics of the option -max-jump-table-size to limit the number of different targets instead of the number of entries in a jump table.
+Thus, it is now renamed to -max-jump-table-cases.

-Before, when max-jump-table-cases was specified, it could happen that cluster jump tables could have targets used repeatedly, but each one was counted and typically resulted in tables with the same number of entries.
-With this patch, tables may have different lengths, but typically the same number of unique targets is counted towards the limit.
+Before, when -max-jump-table-cases was specified, it could happen that cluster jump tables could have targets used repeatedly, but each one was counted and typically resulted in tables with the same number of entries.
+With this patch, tables may have different lengths, since the number of unique targets is counted towards the limit.